justMoritz/sector-based-3d-engine/README.md

 And so much more!
 The limits are endless!

-## Current TODO: list:
+## 👩🏼‍💻 Current TODO: list:

 - Convert Textures to 255 indexed pallette (+transparent)
-- Add lighting too editor
-- Eat Pizza
 - Add Sprites list to editor
+- ✅ Add Lighting to editor
+- ✅ Add lighting too editor
+- ✅ Eat Pizza

 - Lighting is working